I think all of us have had these words trail us at one point or another.

-How about the wonderfully, powerful word “Declined?”
-This one hits like a ton of bricks when your standing in the checkout line.
+How about the wonderfully, powerful word “Declined”?
+This one hits like a ton of bricks when you are standing in the checkout line.
 All the groceries are in bags and the three people behind you watch you with squinty eyes like your some sort of thief that’s just been caught.
 The cheeks turn red from horrific shame and you fumble around with your wallet wondering if you have enough cash to hand over.
 It is even worse when you have no credit cards to help out.
 I once got up to the cashier then realized my wallet was at home.
 Well, at least I was hoping that is where it was.
 What an awful feeling to have lost your wallet!
 It was at home, praise the good Lord above…

-The word declined has also been experienced by us all somewhere.
+The word declined has been experienced by us all – somewhere.
 Whether it’s a loan app, a credit card app, a relationship request, a payment, a job application, you name it.
 We can all figure out a time in our life when we experienced the rejection of that one negative word.

 Life can sometimes just feel like a big bank account of insufficient funds.
-I know.
 I’ve been there.
-I’ve waded through the weeks of watching the future we were hoping for be obliterated by the big red No button.
+I’ve waded through the weeks of watching the future we were hoping to not be obliterated by the big red No button.
 I have sat and cried as I felt horribly alone in the stress of the unknown being made known.
 And what I was watching unfold was ugly.
 The hill I saw ahead was no hill, it was a treacherous mountain and an active volcano.
 And I wondered, how are we going to climb over this?

-You don’t have to be a special person to experience this, it shows up on everybody’s doorstep and barges in without knocking.
+Rejection shows up on everybody’s doorstep and barges in without knocking.
 The unwanted guest perches itself on your favorite chair and its haughty eyes watch your every move.